Artsdata-Crawler

 Use tools like Google Search Console’s Robots Testing Tool or other online robots.txt validators to ensure your configuration is correct.

-You can also do a test by:
+You can also do the test using Artsdata.ca described below.

 2. go https://kg.artsdata.ca